betheden/greek-grammar/content/case_dative.rst

 Instrumental of Association
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The *Instrumental of Association* is used to indicate an association, relation or, affiliation of some kind with the subject carrying out the action of the verb.
+The *Instrumental of Association* is used to indicate an association, relation, or affiliation of some kind with the subject carrying out the action of the verb.

 Mark 14:51